Land development

 Infrastructure contributions help recover the cost of providing services to new developments.
 Our infrastructure contributions policy provides more details.

 The Independent Pricing and Regulatory Tribunal (IPART) determines how we calculate infrastructure contributions.
 Find out more about how we implement IPART's method.
-This includes a CPI adjustment on 1 July each year.
+This includes a Consumer Price Index (CPI) adjustment on 1 July each year.
 You'll be responsible for the contribution amount that is current at the time you're ready to connect to our systems.

 See Aerotropolis stormwater development requirements for information on stormwater infrastructure contributions.